-QAL, The anti-carpet, is an interactive generative audiovisual installation designed as an element of architecture in environmental design.
+QAL, The anti-carpet, is an interactive generative audiovisual installation exploring environmental design in futuristic architecture with roots in Persian motifs.

-Initial idea of this project was to make a connection between ancient persian art & craft icons and link them with a new design objective in form of installation.
+Initial idea of this project was to make a connection between ancient persian art icons and link them with a new design objective in form of installation.

 A Persian carpet, made for a wide variety of utilitarian and symbolic purpose, produced in Iran and surrounding areas which once belonged to the Persian Empire, for home use, local sale, and export.

 The tradition and style of garden design represented by Persian gardens has influenced the design of gardens from Andalusia to India and beyond.

 In contrast with traditional carpet, “QAL” is not a single pattern, it is so mortal which dies in one second and it is very easy to create by motion of hands in real-time affected by light.